-- It is essential that pupils arrive to school on time.
-Pupil's achievement is directly influenced by attendance and punctuality and suffers when attendance and punctuality are unsatisfactory.
-Cardinal Newman aims to encourage all pupils to achieve their potential through regular attendance and punctuality. - Parents are encouraged to get their children to school for 8.45am (children are lined up and ready for lessons at 8.50am). - Registers are taken immediately in class.
-Any child arriving between then and 9.20am will be marked as late (L).
-Registers close at 9.20am and any child arriving after this time will be marked as unauthorised absence (U) late after close of register, which counts as a statistical absence, or coded accordingly dependent on the reason for the late arrival. - Poor attendance and punctuality is monitored and followed up swiftly. - Teachers and office staff will inform the Headteacher of any concerns that they may have regarding children who are often late.
+- Registers are taken immediately in class.
+Any child arriving between then and 9.30am will be marked as late (L).
+Registers close at 9.30am and any child arriving after this time will be marked as unauthorised absence (U) - late after close of register, which counts as a statistical absence, or coded accordingly dependent on the reason for the late arrival. - Poor attendance and punctuality is monitored and followed up swiftly.

+Teachers and office staff will inform the Headteacher of any concerns that they may have regarding children who are often late.